 - Online.
-There are used car websites that are operated by online dealers where you can browse what’s available.
-You can find both licensed dealers and private sellers on these sites, so you can go with the seller who sounds best to you.
+Online dealers operate used car websites where you can browse what’s available.
+You can find both licensed dealers and private sellers on these sites, and you will generally be able to contact them directly through the website.

 - Trading and selling forums and websites.
-There are also sites or site forums where people try to sell their own cars and where you might be able to pick up a bargain.
-With a private car sale, there is no warranty and no cooling-off period that may be offered by licensed dealers, plus it is difficult to determine the reputability of the seller.
+There are also sites or forums where people try to sell their own cars and where you might be able to pick up a bargain.
+With a private car sale, there is no warranty and you don't get the cooling-off period that a licensed dealer offers, plus it is tricky to determine whether the seller is reputable.

 - In the paper.
-Newspapers still have sections where people try and sell or trade, some with dedicated sites and magazine liftouts where you can take a look as you read the paper.
-Again, as this is a sale with a private seller, you need to be more careful with your purchase.
+Newspapers still have sections where people sell or trade.
+Some have dedicated sites and magazine lift-outs where you can find listings for used vehicles.
+Again, these are private sellers, so it's vital to be careful with your purchase.

 What you should do when looking to buy a pre-owned vehicle

-When you're looking to buy a car, whether it be old or new, it can be tempting to buy the first car that you like.
-But a car is a large ongoing expenditure, and it’s important to consider your options before you make your final purchase.
+Whether you're looking to buy a pre-owned or new vehicle, it's tempting to buy the first car that you view.
+But a car is a large ongoing expense, and it’s critical you consider all your options before committing to buy.

 Before you start looking for your car you need to decide what you want.
 Do you want a big car because you need a lot of boot space, or do you want a small car to make it easy to park in the city?
-You should think about the main way you will be using your car and then decide how many seats you want, what kind of features you’d like, fuel efficiency and running costs.
-You should also determine your budget and what you are willing to spend on a second-hand car.
+You should think about the car's main use and then decide how many seats you want, what kind of features you’d like, fuel efficiency and running costs.
+You should also determine your budget, how old you want the car to be, and what you are willing to spend on a second-hand car.

-When you start looking for you car you need to do your research.
+When you start looking for your car you need to do your research.
 Start looking online and in newspapers, and visit a few used car dealerships.
-It doesn’t matter what seller you end up going with, because it’s important to understand the current prices in the market and what’s available to you.
-See what options you have for your budget and see the different types of cars that you are able to get.
-That way, when you find the car you want to buy, you’ll be able to know whether you are getting a good deal.
-You might also have some bargaining power when it comes to the purchase.
+It doesn’t matter what seller you end up going with because it’s important to understand the current market prices and what’s available to you.
+See what your budget will buy, and find out about the different types of cars that you are able to get.
+Then, when you find the car you want to buy, you know if you're getting a good deal.

 Used car buyer’s checklist

-When you are inspecting vehicles or going for a test drive, use this checklist to make sure you note every aspect of the vehicle to help you make an informed decision.
+When you are inspecting vehicles or going for a test drive, use this checklist to make sure you note the car's most important features to help you make an informed decision.

 On your test drive